Azure-Samples/iot-edge-opc-plc/src/CompanionSpecs/WotCon/README.md

 These items are deliberately out of scope for the current pass.
-They will be picked up once OPC UA Commander exercises them end-to-end; until then the current behaviour (JSON-as-String fallback for nested schemas; anonymous access for `CreateAsset` / `DeleteAsset`; static seed values) is sufficient for mock-mode round-trips and avoids over-engineering ahead of a real consumer.
+They will be picked up once OPC UA Commander exercises them end-to-end; until then the current behaviour (JSON-as-String fallback for nested schemas; anonymous access for `CreateAsset` / `DeleteAsset`) is sufficient for mock-mode round-trips and avoids over-engineering ahead of a real consumer.

-### Mock simulation engine for materialized Variables

-A per-tick updater (hooked into the existing `TimeService` / `PlcSimulation` loop) that mutates materialized Variable values so OPC UA subscriptions see
-changes:

-- Numeric → sine / ramp / random walk (configurable per property via a TD `oc:simulation` extension, optional).
-- Boolean → toggle on interval.
-- String → rotate through a small fixed list.
-- Respect `oc:simulation.period` if present; default 1 s.

-Deferred because constants (seeded once at materialization via `WotMockValueGenerator`) are sufficient to prove the read / browse / subscribe plumbing end-to-end.
-Adding live drift means plumbing `TimeService` into `WotConNodeManager`, synchronising timer mutations against `CreateAsset` / `DeleteAsset` / `CloseAndUpdate` re-materialization, and a threading model nobody is asking for yet.
-When this lands, also add a "subscription on a materialized Variable fires within 2 simulator ticks" test — it was scoped out of the address-space audit pass because there is no value drift to subscribe to today.
+### Per-property simulation control via the TD

+The simulation shape is chosen from the OPC UA data type alone.
+Letting a TD pick the waveform and period per property (e.g. an `oc:simulation` extension with `kind` / `period`) is deferred until a consumer needs a specific profile;
+the fixed 1 s tick already produces the value drift subscriptions require.

 ### Complex / structured types (stretch)